honchoagency/craft-sections-field/README.md

     <img src="./docs/resources/banner.jpg" alt="Sections Field Plugin"/>
 </p>

-# Sections Field Plugin for Craft CMS 4 and 5
+# Sections Field Plugin for Craft CMS 5

 Enhance your Craft CMS experience with the Sections Field plugin, allowing users to select from a list of sections on the site with a simple multi-select field.